How To Use Google Maps Marketing For Your Business

 - Attributes (wheelchair accessible, free WiFi, etc.)

-Pro Tip: Your business description should include your primary keyword in the first 100 characters.
+Your business description should include your primary keyword in the first 100 characters.
 But keep it natural.
 Google can detect keyword stuffing.
+Also, in 2026, Google Business Profile now lets you add social media profile links directly.
+Add them all.
+It strengthens your entity signals.

 Choose Your Categories Wisely